Family Food Garden may collect a share of sales or other compensation from the links on this page.

-These are all questions that I will try to answer for you here.
-Let’s talk about zucchini.
-Let us consider how far apart to plant zucchini.
-You may think that it can’t be too difficult to grow your own zucchini.
+You may think it’s simple to grow your own zucchini.
 After all, you just need some seeds, a patch of soil, and a little time to water your plants regularly.

-But the process is a little more complex than that.
-There are numerous factors to take into consideration when planting zucchini, and one of the aspects that you need to consider is how far apart to plant zucchini.
+But the growing zucchini is a little more complex than that.
+There are numerous factors to take into consideration when planting zucchini, and one of the aspects that you need to consider is how far apart to grow zucchini.

 It is best to plant zucchini in early spring.
 It is at this time of year that the weather is milder, and the plants have the best chance of thriving.